 This is the third major overhaul of the Web Safe Fonts Cheat Sheet, which now includes examples of fonts suitable for the CSS @font-face property, along with revised CSS font stacks, font installation breakdowns by operating system, and some of the new Google Font API fonts.

 It comes in A3 and A4 sizes and should print without difficultly on most domestic or office printers without cropping or readability issues.
-It can be printed in greyscale or colour.
+It is designed to be printed in greyscale.

 If you want to accurately preview the quality of fonts when aliased it is recommended that you go for the A3 version using some good photo-quality paper.